 Figuring out who the hiring manager is can sometimes take extensive sleuthing skills.
 Include figuring this out as part of your research into the company and job role.
 This is another way to make your cover letter stand out from others:

 Body: The main section of your data analyst cover letter will be three to four—maybe five—paragraphs explaining your interest in the job, what makes you a good candidate, and your enthusiasm for future discussion.
-Here’s the breakdown:
+Next, we’ll break it down.

 Opening paragraph: Think compelling!
-Don’t have generic stuff that will bore the reader.
-You need to grab their attention.
-Start with a short sentence or two showing how you came to know about the position and why it speaks to you.
+Skip generic stuff that will bore the reader.
+Instead, start with a short sentence or two showing how you came to know about the position and why it speaks to you.

 I found your posting online and am interested in filling the data analyst position.

 That’s a non-starter and a snoozer!
 Instead, try: